-The widening and narrowing of humanitarian access following hotter and cooler conflict trends - often followed by the changing depth of the food security crisis - require food security actors to pivot and adapt to the fluid context that they operate within.
-Crucially, pockets of stability exist even amidst crisis.
+The widening and narrowing of humanitarian access following hotter and cooler conflict trends - often followed by the changing depth of the food security crisis - require food security actors to pivot and adapt to the fluid context where they operate.
+Crucially, pockets of stability exist even amidst crises.
 The presence of conflict and general insecurity should not preclude aid actors from considering more sustainable or even transformative approaches.
-Although it may be difficult in the midst of a humanitarian crisis to identify opportunities to invest in more long-term approaches, doing so will enable humanitarians to break-free from endless cycles of assistance while providing inroads for other aid actors to engage in conflict contexts.
-In many conflict-driven crises, the "normal" work of government carries on, and markets continue to provide goods and services.
+Although it may be difficult during a humanitarian crisis to identify opportunities to invest in more long-term approaches, doing so will enable humanitarians to break-free from endless cycles of assistance while providing inroads for other aid actors to engage in conflict contexts.
+In many conflictdriven crises, the "normal" work of government carries on, and markets continue to provide goods and services.
 This reality provides an opportunity to engage in more "development-focused" initiatives that may positively impact even the most conflict-affected areas while still abiding by humanitarian principles.

 Figure 2 depicts a suite of capacities that a food security program may consider supporting throughout a conflict-driven crisis, including capacities aimed at individuals as well as those aimed at systems.
-Note: the figure is an example of what this may look like, but different contexts and analysis may lead to the identifica-tion of very different capacities and interventions - and placement.
-On the bottom of the y-axis, it is clearly appropriate to engage in core humanitarian assistance activities to address famine, but as the depth of the crisis lessens towards emergency or even crisis-levels of food insecurity (often tracking with less active conflict), other interventions that aim to have more sustained and possibly transformative impact are advised.
+Note: the figure is an example of what this may look like, but different contexts and analysis may lead to the identification of very different capacities and interventions - and placement.
+On the bottom of the y-axis, it is clearly appropriate to engage in core humanitarian assistance activities to address famine but as the depth of the crisis lessens towards emergency or even crisis-levels of food insecurity (ten tracking with less active conflict), other more sustainable interventions that aim for more transformative impact are advised.
 Note that the capacities spread from individual to systems-level at every level of the crisis (x-axis).
-Also note that even at emergency or crisis-levels of food insecurity, it may be possible to support capacities that meet urgent needs, avoid backsliding, prevent crisis escalation, and, possibly even transform drivers.
+Also note that even at emergency or crisis-levels of food insecurity, it may be possible to support capacities that meet urgent needs, avoid backsliding, prevent crisis escalation, and possibly even transform drivers.